Schroedinger-Hat/youtube-to-anchorfm/README.md

 This action will upload an audio file from a given YouTube video automatically to your Anchor.fm account.

-It is very useful in a scenario where you have a YouTube account and also a podcast over Spotify, Anchor.fm, Play Music, iTunes etc.
+It is very useful in a scenario where you have a YouTube account and also a podcast at Spotify through Anchor.fm.

 In our live show ([Schrodinger Hat](https://open.spotify.com/show/7yfkQCV6hrPIqflSqJDB2P)) we had this necessity.
 So we built it for the open source community.